acl-org/acl-anthology/hugo/content/info/ids.md

 Title: Anthology Identifiers
 linktitle: IDs
 subtitle: Information on how the Anthology assigns identifiers
-date: "2019-11-15"
+date: "2022-02-12"
 ---

-Every item in the anthology is assigned an Anthology ID and a canonical URL so that it can be easily located and referenced.
+Every item in the Anthology is assigned an identifier, called the "Anthology ID".
+These identifiers are used together with the Anthology domain name to form a canonical URL for each of these items, for easy location and reference.

-## Identifier format
+## Modern identifier format

-We introduced a new identifier scheme in 2020 in order to accommodate growth in the Anthology.
-Everything ingested in 2020 and afterwards will have these IDs (including volumes from years prior to 2020).
-The new identifiers are of the form `YEAR.VENUE-VOLUME.NUMBER`, where
+Everything /ingested/ into the Anthology after 2020 (including volumes from prior years) has been assigned an identifier of the form `YEAR.VENUE-VOLUME.NUMBER`, where:

-- YEAR is the 4-digit year (e.g., "2020)
+- YEAR is the 4-digit year (e.g., "2020")
 - VENUE is a lowercased, alphanumeric ([a-z0-9]+) identifier (e.g., "acl" or "repl4nlp")
 - VOLUME is a volume name (e.g., "1" or "long")
 - NUMBER is a paper number

-An example is "2020.acl-1.12" for the twelth paper in the first volume.
+An example is `2020.acl-1.12` for the twelth paper in the first volume.

-This new format solves a number of problems:

-- The old format had only four digits to encode the volume and paper number.
-  Some workshops had more than 100 papers and had to be split in a cumbersome fashion.
-  *The new format supports an unlimited number of volumes and papers in each volume.*
-- The old format had a fixed number of identifiers for venues (for example, "P" was for "ACL").
-  *The new format allows every venue to have its own identifer*.
+Its canonical page can be accessed at <https://aclanthology.org/2020.acl-main.12>.

 Venue identifiers are assigned by the Anthology Directory in consultation with submitters.
 Typically, an acronym will be selected ("lrec" for [LREC](http://lrec.org), "acl" for [ACL](http://www.aclweb.org/), etc.).

+In addition to paper identifiers, there are a number of other useful concepts.

+Volumes themselves also have identifiers.
+A volume identifier is formed by removing the paper Volumes can be accessed by

 ## Paper numbering